stephenh/tessell/docs/gettingstarted.md

 5. Setup a custom builder in Eclipse.

-   The custom builder will run the gwt-mpv code generator whenever your `ui.xml` files change.
+   The custom builder will run the Tessell code generator whenever your `ui.xml` files change.
 It does this by using a feature of Eclipse that will run a command line program anytime one of the files in a watched directory changes.

    * In Eclipse, select the project, go to Properties
    * Select Builders, click New
    * Select Program
-   * For the name, gwtmpv
+   * For the name, `tessell`
    * On the Main tab, type:
      * Location: `${system_path:java}`
      * Working directory: `${workspace_loc:/sample}` (where "sample" is the name of your project)
      * Arguments:

            -cp "lib/*"
-           org.gwtmpv.generators.Generator
+           org.tessell.generators.Generator
            --inputDirectory src/
            --viewsPackageName com.business.sample.client.views
            --resourcesPackageName com.business.sample.client.resources